Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 \emph{if and only if}:

 Also, since $V$ is required to be unitary, the norm of $\bv_1$ must equal $1$:

-Note that for every $\bv_1$, we can choose a unit-norm vector $\bv_2$ that spans the subspace orthogonal to $\bv_1$, and by this constructing a unitary matrix $V$.
+Note that for every $\bv_1$, we can choose a unit-norm vector $\bv_2$ that spans the subspace orthogonal to $\bv_1$, thus constructing a unitary matrix $V$.
 Also, since $V$ is unitary, $\det(A_1 V) = \det(A_2 V) = 1$, and therefore from \eqref{eq:T_up_left} it follows that the bottom-right element also equals $1$.

-Concluding the above observations, there exists a $2 \times 2$ unitary matrix $V$ such that the decomposition \eqref{eq:av_is_triangular} is possible, where $T_1,T_2$ have only $1$s on their diagonals, if and only if the first column of $V$, denoted by $\bv_1$, satisfies the following three equations:
+Combining the above observations, it follows that there exists a $2 \times 2$ unitary matrix $V$ such that the decomposition \eqref{eq:av_is_triangular} is possible, where $T_1,T_2$ have only $1$s on their diagonals, if and only if the first column of $V$, denoted by $\bv_1$, satisfies the following three equations:

 or equivalently,

 Note that since $\det(A_1)=\det(A_2)=1$, we have